ariel055132/Android-Learning/Intro_to_android_studio.md

 ```

-    Small Task : click image, bart simpson -> Homer Simpson -> bart simpson

-    add a boolean variable to control to show which image

-- Other Animations

-  Always remember to setDuration();

-  1. translationX() : move
-  2. translationXBy() : moves it in the x direction by a certain number of the piece
-  3. rotation(degrees) : rotate by the degrees
-  4. scale : scale to a specific value

 - Connect 3 Game
   - grid layout  : to draw the board
     rowcount, columncount, Layout_margin,
   - tags : keep track on which area is filled in counter
   - animation learned in the previous sections

-- Video

-  - How to embed a video to the App

-  - androiddevcourse.com/demovideo.mp4  -> demo video

-  - new Folder in res folder (called raw)

-  - main activity layout --> videoView

-    ```java
-    public class MainActivity extends AppCompatActivity {
-    	@Override
-        protected void onCreate(Bundle savedInstanceState) {
-            super.onCreate(savedInstanceState); // use the method from parents setContentView(R.layout.activity_main);
-            VideoView videoView = (VideoView) findViewById(R.id.videoView);
-            // demovideo filepath
-            videoView.setVideoPath("android.resourse//" + getPackageName() + "/" + R.raw.demovideo);
-            // start playing the video
-            videoView.start();
-        }
-        // colon is missing after resource
-        // resource is mistyped to resourse
-    }
 ```

-    However, the emulator show that the video cannot be played.

-    Correct the wrong file path and run again.

-    ```java
-    public class MainActivity extends AppCompatActivity {
-        @Override
-        protected void onCreate(Bundle savedInstanceState) {
-            super.onCreate(savedInstanceState);
-            setContentView(R.layout.activity_main);
-            VideoView videoView = (VideoView) findViewById(R.id.videoView);

-    		// resourse --> resource:
-            // Most of the solutions in StackOverFlow tend to use uriPath to save the file path before putting it into setVideoURI
-            // setVideoPath can only be used if the video is stored on your device, use setVideoURI is more appropriate String uriPath = "android.resource://" + getPackageName() + "/" + R.raw.demovideo;
-            Uri uri = Uri.parse(uriPath);
-            videoView.setVideoURI(uri);
-            videoView.start();
-        }
-    }
-    ```

-    Then, the emulator show that NO AMD Vulkan driver is found.

-    Create a new virtual machine, select Software - GLES 2.0 in the Emulated Performance while creating the AVD (https://stackoverflow.com/questions/58391908/android-studio-emulator-is-not-working-on-windows-7/58392200#comment103130350_58391908)

-    Finally, the video can played smoothly.

-    Although the video can be played smoothly, we noticed that where were no controls on that video.
-Therefore, add some controls (Play, Pause, Stop, etc)

-    Media Controller is added.

-    ```java
-    public class MainActivity extends AppCompatActivity {
-        @Override
-        protected void onCreate(Bundle savedInstanceState) {
-            super.onCreate(savedInstanceState);
-            setContentView(R.layout.activity_main);
-            VideoView videoView = (VideoView) findViewById(R.id.videoView);
-            String uriPath = "android.resource://" + getPackageName() + "/" + R.raw.demovideo;
-            Uri uri = Uri.parse(uriPath);
-            videoView.setVideoURI(uri);

-            // this means in this app
-            MediaController mediaController = new MediaController(this);
-            // Anchor the controller to the video mediaController.setAnchorView(videoView);
-            // Allow the mediaController to control the videoView videoView.setMediaController(mediaController);

-            videoView.start();
-        }
-    }
-    ```

-    You will find the controller under the video.
-You can control the video now

 - Audio